 Supervised Agricultural Experience:

 Through my Immersion SAE's of Dairy Placement, Agriculture Education Placement, and Poultry Entrepreneurship, I have learned different skills that were once foundational Supervised Agricultural Experiences.
 I grew up on a small dairy farm and have worked on other dairy farms performing different tasks while gaining a better understanding of the dairy industry.
 In addition, I began my own Poultry business with raising approximately ten free range, layer chickens.
-Also, in my Agriculture Education SAE, I write and teach curriculum to elementary and middle school students about agriculture and FFA and assisted in teaching the FFA middle school quiz bowl team.
+Also, in my Agriculture Education SAE, I write and teach curriculum to elementary and middle school students about agriculture and FFA and assist in teaching the FFA middle school quiz bowl team.

-What was your favorite summer activity growing up?
+What is your favorite summer activity?

 Every year my summers were different ranging from playing sports to attending various family events, but one part was constant - FAIRS!
 Although I am eligible to show at two county fairs, I really prepare most for what I call my home county fair - the Dodge County Fair at the end of August!
 I would spend the summer preparing all of my projects, but the biggest project was always showing dairy cattle.
 Now, my family's animals were not top notch, but I learned over the years that the connection I made with the animal was more important to me than a ribbon.
 I have stories about how I named them from Ahhh L.O.L.A. to Lucia!
 These were memories that involved everything from waking up early to put a halter on the heifer and move them to a different pen to sunburns to experiences spent with family that have shaped me into the individual I am today.